Kasap Merah – The Natural Ice-Cream Durian Dessert

 The fever over ice-cream durian is mostly down to it’s texture, and the delicacy it transforms into when chilled.
 But it’s flavour should not be shortchanged.

-It is as sweet as the best thick pudding desserts you’d find in a restaurant’s menu.
-Except that this time, the sugar is natural.
+Despite the nickname, it’s not as sweet as the best thick pudding desserts you’d find in a restaurant’s menu.
+But at least this time, the sugar is natural.
 And the durian flavour comes from real actual 100% durian fruit flesh that is close to cholesterol-free.
+Not from processed durian puree with artificially added ingredients.

 It’s no mistake that this magical cultivar is named ice-cream durian in that order of words.
 Not durian ice-cream.